COSC-499-W2023/year-long-project-team-7/README.md

     4. Run migrations

-    5. At this point you should be able to test buying a subscription with a fake credit card
+    5. At this point you should be able to test buying a subscription with a fake credit card. (card number 4242 4242 4242 4242).
     ```